billdingwall/Portfolio/src/posts/matic-servicing-funnel.md

 **Conversation Rate:** 22%

 **Background:** It wasn’t pretty, but for over a year this version of the savings landing beat tests versions in conversion and APIC rate.

-**Analysis:** When user testing, Some common feedback was it’s OK, makes sense, etc. It seemed all the elements were there but it wasn’t anything exciting.
+When user testing, Some common feedback was it’s OK, makes sense, etc. It seemed all the elements were there but it wasn’t anything exciting.
 In Fullstory, noticed the elements the FAQ saw as many clicks as the primary CTA.

 <hr class="Divider u-spaceBottomLg" />